 We will refer to the SEND PSHE framework from the PSHE association to break down objectives and adapt learning for children with SEND.

-Teaching will consider the ability, age, development and cultural backgrounds of our young people and those with English as a second language to ensure that all can fully access SRE and PSHE education provision
+Teaching will consider the ability, age, development and cultural backgrounds of our young people and those with English as a second language to ensure that all can fully access HRE and PSHE education provision

 We promote social learning and expect our pupils to show a high regard for the needs of others by ensuring that everyone has a right to be listened to.

-We will use SRE and PSHE as a vehicle to address diversity issues and to ensure equality for all by ensuring that we break down misconceptions, prejudices and behaviours.
+We will use HRE and PSHE as a vehicle to address diversity issues and to ensure equality for all by ensuring that we break down misconceptions, prejudices and behaviours.

 Monitoring and Evaluation